iamvery/lita-reviewme/README.md

 >
 > **Nerdbot** @iamvery

-### Post a comment on a Github pull request or issue mentioning the next reviewer
+### Comment on a Github pull request or issue
+This will post a comment mentioning the next reviewer on the referenced Github pull request or issue.
+In order for this to work, @wolfbrain must have access to the repository.

 > **Jay H.** Nerdbot: review https://github.com/iamvery/lita-reviewme/issues/7
 >